noahehall/theBookOfNoah/0current/databases/sql.md

              FROM table_name
              WHERE column_name operator value
              GROUP BY column_name;
-     HAVING usinged with aggregate functions
+     HAVING used with aggregate functions
          SELECT column_name, aggregate_function(column_name)
              FROM table_name
              WHERE column_name operator value